MicrosoftDocs/winrt-api/windows.ai.machinelearning.preview/learningmodeldescriptionpreview_author.md

 # Windows.AI.MachineLearning.Preview.LearningModelDescriptionPreview.Author

 ## -description
-Gets the author information from model.
+Gets the author information from the model.

 ## -property-value
 The author information from the model.